-2.14 Can I still apply for the scholarship supported by the Marks Family Charitable Trust if I have applied for other scholarships as well?
+2.14 Can I still apply for a Westheimer Scholarship if I have applied for other scholarships as well?

 We actively encourage applicants to apply to as many sources of funding as possible.
-Securing alternative funding does not exclude you from applying, and will not negatively impact your application.
+Securing alternative funding does not exclude you from applying, and will not necessarily negatively impact your application.
 Please note down on the application form if you have applied, or been successful in gaining, another scholarship.

 Many universities offer scholarships for those who cannot access student finance on account of their immigration status.
-All of these have different names but they are often called Sanctuary or Equal Access scholarships.
-The Article 26 project works in partnership with universities to offer scholarships, which include a full tuition fee bursary and funding meeting some of the additional costs associated with studying.
+All of these have different names but they are often called Sanctuary, Article 26, or Equal Access scholarships.
 For up to date lists of which universities offer scholarships, please visit Student Action for Refugees (STAR)'s website.